 - ALEHOOP - Current protein sources are becoming unsustainable from an economic and environmental perspective.
 Moreover, demand for alternative low-cost substitutes is increasing in the food and agricultural sectors.
 ALEHOOP aims to address these challenges by extracting low-cost dietary proteins from algae-based and plant residual biomass.
 This is done using macroalgae and legume-based bio-refineries.
 The resulting proteins could be used in human food, including healthy snack bars, sports drinks and meat substitutes, and animal feed for chickens, pigs and fish.

 - Up4Health is a €4m SME-led project focusing on the circular economy.
 Up4Health aims to deliver a sustainable and cost-effective production process to extract and upcycle valuable ingredients from olive, grape and nut by-products.
 These ingredients will be integrated into functional foods, nutraceutical supplements and cosmetics, among others.

 Dr Niamh Gilmartin and Dr Steve Meaney of the School of Biological & Health Sciences and ESHI at TU Dublin also spoke to the delegation about AptaGold, which will provide an innovative saliva-based, instrument-free approach for detecting COVID-19.
-The test will be cost-effective and readily scalable and could facilitate the re-opening of society.

 Finally, Professor FitzPatrick introduced the visiting contingent to Sean Smith and Tara McElligott, two founders of Micron Agritech - a TU Dublin Hothouse spin-out set to revolutionise animal health testing.
 Micron Agritech illustrates how digital technology can help tackle common animal health problems while decreasing the use of unnecessary medication and showcases the University's strong ethos of providing support to students to establish start-up companies.